awkwardpy/Illuminati/README.md

 **Step 4: Set Up Your Development Environment**

-4. Import the project into your preferred coding IDE such as [Notepad, VsCode, Sublime Text].
+4. Import the project into your preferred coding IDE such as [Notepad,VsCode,Sublime_Text].
 This will be your workspace to make exciting changes and enhancements.

 **Step 5: Make Your Mark**